dklynsma-LT/PSx360Recover/docs/Get-x360RecoverAppliance.md

 ```

 ### -serviceId
-Unique serial number of the service (4 symbols).
+The service ID to filter appliances.
-This parameter is used in the 'Multi' parameter set.
+This parameter is optional.

 ```yaml
 Type: String